 From 1990 until 2010, he served as President of Northern Navigation International LTD. and from 2000 to 2008 as Chairman of NFC Shipping Funds.
 From 1979 to 1990, he was Managing Director of Lorentzen Empreendimentos SA. in Brazil, and he served on its Board of Directors until 2005.

-He is currently a Director of Genessee & Wyoming Inc., Dorian LPG LTD., Blue Danube Inc., and Northern Fund Management Bermuda Holdings LTD.
+He is currently member of the Board of Directors of Genessee & Wyoming Inc., Dorian LPG LTD., Blue Danube Inc., and Northern Fund Management Bermuda Holdings LTD.

-Oivind Lorentzen serves as a member of the Council of Foreign Relations, a Board Member of the David Rockefeller Center for Latin America Affairs, and former President of the Norwegian – America Chamber of Commerce.
+Oivind Lorentzen serves as a member of the advisory committee at David Rockefeller Center for Latin America Affairs, and former President of the Norwegian – America Chamber of Commerce.

 Oivind Lorentzen earned his undergraduate degree at Harvard College and holds an MBA from the Harvard Business School.